 CITY CENTRE TRAIL

 This trail takes you through the alleyways and hidden corners of Dundee’s city centre.
 It’ll only take you about an hour to get round it on foot.
-You can also help support the tour by buying a physical map for £1 from one of the following locations: the DCA, McManus Galleries, Visit Scotland, Butterfly Café, Brewdog, Madigan’s Tearoom, This Way Up, Quirky Coo, The Bach, Ozzy’s, iArt Supplies.
+You can also help support the tour by buying a physical map for £1 from one of the following locations: the DCA, McManus Galleries, Visit Scotland, Butterfly Café, Brewdog, Madigan’s Tearoom, This Way Up, Quirky Coo, The Bach, Ozzy’s, Daily Grind and iArt Supplies.

 SYKE (real name Symon Mathieson) has been painting for a long time and has lived in Dundee all his life.
 Graffiti art is his main interest but he enjoys most forms of art.
 Having always been a fan of Van Gogh, SYKE used part of the starry night painting as colour fill for lettering he painted before (in Tentsmuir) and wanted to do a full tribute.
 This was a great opportunity for him to paint a full version using spraypaint.

 Steven’s work aims to creatively engage people with the natural world, wildlife and the importance of environmental protection.
 He does this by connecting the viewer to the artwork through story-telling and the creative exploration of memory, feelings and childhood experiences.

 With a background in geoscience, 90% of Steven’s contributing artwork grew organically using a freestyle approach.
 His inspirations draw on the depths of woodland, a prevalent habitat of the Scottish red deer.